Consensys/doc.teku/docs/Reference/Rest_API/Rest.md

 # REST API

-[Enable the REST API service](#enable-the-rest-api-service) from the command line.
-You can also interact with APIs using Swagger UI by enabling the API documentation endpoint.
+## View the REST API documentation

 View the [REST API documentation] for more information about the available APIs.

 ## Enable the REST API service

-Enable the REST API service by setting the [`--rest-api-enabled`](../CLI/CLI-Syntax.md#rest-api-enabled) command line option to `true`.
+[Enable the REST API service](#enable-the-rest-api-service) from the command line by setting the [`--rest-api-enabled`](../CLI/CLI-Syntax.md#rest-api-enabled) command line option to `true`.

+You can also interact with APIs using Swagger UI by enabling the API documentation endpoint.

 !!! warning